 Verify the numbers

 Keep a running total of money going toward the principal.
 Also keep track of what other homes are selling for in your neighborhood.
 If your mortgage is under five years old, chances are you haven't greatly reduced principal � you have been paying mostly interest.

 Verify Equity Amount

 Once you determine you've reached 20 percent equity, you can begin the process of canceling your Private Mortgage Insurance.
 First you will let your lending institution know that you are requesting to cancel PMI.
 Lending institutions request proof of eligibility at this point.
 The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lenders before canceling PMI.

-At Coleman Mortgage Company can answer questions about PMI and many others.
-Give us a call: 972-932-9083.
+At Coleman Mortgage Company, we answer questions about PMI every day.
+Call us at 972-932-9083.